A-fandino/OCR-Documentation/README.md

 *OCR* is a way to extract text from an **image** 🖼️ in order to be used by a **machine/computer** 💻.

+They take images as INPUT and give text as output.

 ## 🛠️ Use cases

 - Convert documents to PDF